 Rekkles interview – ‘give 110% and you can get anywhere’

 I sat down with Fnatic ADC and one of the best League of Legends players in the world – Martin “Rekkles” Larsson – at the launch of some Fnatic Gear products.

 We discussed what’s needed to go pro, how League of Legends players can improve, why losing can be better than winning and his thoughts on Worlds 2016.

 Ryan Hart interview: Fighting game legend offers valuable tips for esports players and aspiring professionals

 In one of my live on-stream interviews for British Esports, I had a chat with fighting game legend Ryan Hart to ask about his illustrious playing career, how he got to where he is today and what his most memorable moments have been.

-Esteemed British esports host and streamer Frankie Ward offered some great advice for prospective hosts in this interview for the British Esports Association.
+Esteemed British esports host and streamer Frankie Ward offered some great advice for prospective hosts in this interview for the British Esports Federation.

 Frankie has real charisma and energy, and she let me into some of her own interview techniques, one of which being ‘charm and disarm’!
 As a content creator you are forever learning – and I felt I learnt a lot from this interview.